LENDING

 Loan management system

-Automated lending solutions can manage a variety of loans ranging from simple unsecured loans to business fundings.
+Automated lending solutions can manage a variety of loans, ranging from simple unsecured loans to business funding.
 Here are the different types of loans that you can streamline with loan management systems.

-These are loans that are for personal or non-commercial use.
-Organizations look up the individual’s credit history before giving out the loan.
-Loans can either be secured or unsecured.
+These are loans for personal or non-commercial use.
+Organizations look up the individual’s credit history before giving out a loan, which can be secured or unsecured.

-For instance, a car loan is a secured loan, where the borrower will have to offer something as collateral, whereas a student loan is an unsecured loan where money can be borrowed outright.
+For instance, a car loan is a secure loan, where the borrower will have to offer something as collateral, whereas a student loan is an unsecured loan where money can be borrowed outright.

 Also, it is possible to co-sign such loans.
 In these cases, the borrower has another individual to sign the loan, who will pay the loan in case the borrower fails.